AramZS/markdown-it-find-and-replace/README.md

 ### HTML Data Property

-The plugin will add a data property named `wordfix` with a value of `true` to any plugins it treats.
+The plugin will add a data property named `wordfix` with a value of `true` to the HTML tag that contains text the plugins treats.
 This is useful for debugging and verifying functionality.

 ## Render Process Impact